-MARO notifies MSDH of indicate anticipated FY-

-ARC grant applicants who 2022 RUS funding
+MARO notifies MSDH of ARC grant applicants who submitted pre-applications indicate anticipated FY- 2023 RUS funding which indicate anticipated FY-2023 DWSIRLF funding.
+Tunding.

-submitted pre-applications -

-which indicate anticipated

-FY-2022 DWSIRLF

-funding.

-Date(s) ARC CDBG RUS Nov 15, 2022 MARO completes review of FY-2022 projects and briefs Governor on proposed Priority 1 and Priority 2 project lists, as well as projects not eligible to be funded.
-(N/A) (N/A) Nov 15- 30, 2022 MARO notifies local Planning & Development Districts of projects that have been selected for the P1 (fundable priority list).
+Date(s) ARC CDBG RUS Nov 15, 2023 MARO completes review of FY-2023 projects and briefs Governor on proposed Priority 1 and Priority 2 project lists, as well as projects not eligible to be funded.
+(N/A) (N/A) Nov 15- 30, 2023 MARO notifies local Planning & Development Districts of projects that have been selected for the P1 (fundable priority list).
 MARO will copy MSDH on these notification letters if grantee has indicated that it is pursuing DWSIRLF loan funds for the project.
 MSDH will not award a DWSIRLF loan until this notification from MARO is provided.
-(N/A) (N/A) Oct 18, 2022 (N/A) CDBG program application workshops.
-(N/A) Nov, 2022 MSDH advertises Draft DWSIRLF FFY-2022 Intended Use Plan for public comment.
-MSDH advertises Draft DWSIRLF FFY-2022 Intended Use Plan for public comment.
-MSDH advertises Draft DWSIRLF FFY-2022 Intended Use Plan for public comment.
-Dec 30, 2022 Deadline for all FY-2022 Priority 1 documentation and forms to be submitted to MARO.
+(N/A) (N/A) Oct 18, 2023 (N/A) CDBG program application workshops.
+(N/A) Nov, 2023 MSDH advertises Draft DWSIRLF FFY-2023 Intended Use Plan for public comment.
+MSDH advertises Draft DWSIRLF FFY-2023 Intended Use Plan for public comment.
+MSDH advertises Draft DWSIRLF FFY-2023 Intended Use Plan for public comment.
+Dec 30, 2023 Deadline for all FY-2023 Priority 1 documentation and forms to be submitted to MARO.
 (N/A) (N/A)

-Date(s) ARC CDBG RUS Dec, 2022 Board adopts FFY-2022 DWSIRLF Intended Use Plan accounting for anticipated ARC award amounts if identified in facilities plan.
-Board adopts FFY-2022 DWSIRLF Intended Use Plan, accounting for anticipated CDBG award amounts if identified in facilities plan.
-CDBG public facilities applications, along with one copy of the DWSRLF loan application with maps and appropriate attachments will be accepted from 12/7/2022 until 8/2022 Board adopts FFY-2022 DWSIRLF Intended Use Plan, accounting for anticipated RUS award amounts if identified in facilities plan.
-Jan 20, 2022 (N/A) Deadline for a CDBG grant applicant to submit a water viability review form to MDA.
-(N/A) Jan, 2022 MSDH notifies MARO of projects included on Final FFY-2022 Priority List that anticipate receiving FFY-2022 ARC funds.
-MSDH notifies MDA of projects included on the Final FFY-2022 Priority List that anticipate receiving FFY-2022 CDBG funds.
-MSDH notifies RUS of projects included on the Final FFY-2022 Priority List that anticipate receiving FFY-2022 RUS funds.
+Date(s) ARC CDBG RUS Dec, 2023 Board adopts FFY-2023 DWSIRLF Intended Use Plan accounting for anticipated ARC award amounts if identified in facilities plan.
+Board adopts FFY-2023 DWSIRLF Intended Use Plan, accounting for anticipated CDBG award amounts if identified in facilities plan.
+CDBG public facilities applications, along with one copy of the DWSRLF loan application with maps and appropriate attachments will be accepted from 12/7/2023 until 8/2023 Board adopts FFY-2023 DWSIRLF Intended Use Plan, accounting for anticipated RUS award amounts if identified in facilities plan.
+Jan 20, 2023 (N/A) Deadline for a CDBG grant applicant to submit a water viability review form to MDA.
+(N/A) Jan, 2023 MSDH notifies MARO of projects included on Final FFY-2023 Priority List that anticipate receiving FFY- 2023 ARC funds.
+MSDH notifies MDA of projects included on the Final FFY-2023 Priority List that anticipate receiving FFY-2023 CDBG funds.
+MSDH notifies RUS of projects included on the Final FFY-2023 Priority List that anticipate receiving FFY-2023 RUS funds.

 Date(s) ARC CDBG RUS

 Feb 1, MARO sends project (N/A) (N/A)

-2022 applications to ARC-
+2023 applications to ARC-

 Washington to start final

 funding approval process.

 Feb 16, (N/A) CDBG public facilities (N/A)

-2022 applications, along with
+2023 applications, along with

 one copy of the DWSIRLF

 loan application with maps

 and appropriate

 attachments, will be

-accepted from 2/16/2022
+accepted from 2/16/2023

 until 4:00 p.m. on

-2/17/2022.
+2/17/2023.

 Feb- Jun, ARC-Washington starts the (N/A) (N/A)

-2021 final funding approval
+2022 final funding approval

 process and awards ARC

 grants during the spring or

-summer of 2022.
+summer of 2023.